OwnID/ownid-ios-sdk/Docs/sdk-custom-integration.md

 See [Complete example](../Demo/IntegrationDemo/WelcomeViewModel.swift)

-### Start the Elite Flow
+### Start the Elite

-To start a Elite Flow, call the `start(_:)` function.
+To start a Elite, call the `start(_:)` function.
 You can define event handlers for specific actions and responses within the authentication flow.
 They allow to customize behavior when specific events occur.

 ```swift
 OwnID.start {